 - Be persistent - Don’t take it to heart if you don’t get the first role you interview for.
 Keep trying and remember that the right role for you will be out there, it might just take some time.

 - Presentation - Sell yourself, remember that getting a NED position is like any other job search.
 Articulate your style and strengths in a CV alongside experience.
 Have strong references available.
 Often headhunters ask what you’re looking for.
 Be as clear as you can about what you can bring to a board.

 - Invest in yourself - Invest in professional support because it will fast track your success.
+Here are some of the top executive to non-executive career transition coaches Nurole members work with.
 If you can’t afford to, get an experienced NED or headhunter to review your CV.

 If you are looking for senior executive and non-executive director roles, Nurole's innovative recruitment platform can help.